incubyte/incubyte.github.io/content/blog/clean-agile-with-uncle-bob-a-summary.md

 ## Chapter 2 The Reasons for Agile

-It’s only obvious that software developers should compare themselves with any other professionals, and that’s one of the reasons for agile’s existence which has a higher commitment towards discipline over ceremonies.
+It’s only obvious that software developers should compare themselves with any other professionals, and that’s one of the reasons for agile’s existence, which has a higher commitment towards discipline over ceremonies.
 The reasons we must become more professional are

 1. Software is everywhere, even where you don’t notice
 2. Software developers’ work is most prolific, and thus intentionally or unintentionally, we are accountable for a lot of the world around us.
 3. Given that we are responsible for so much software around us, one day, we may cause a huge disaster that may cause the governments to regulate the entire industry.

-Our managers, customers, and users should reasonably be able to expect the following.
+Our managers, customers and users should reasonably be able to expect the following.
 Uncle Bob calls it reasonable expectations.

 1. **We will not ship shyt**.
 PS: What is not shyt?
 For me, the most helpful measure of software delivery is the four key metrics from [Accelerate](/blog/accelerate-metrics/).
 2. **Continuous Technical Readiness.** The system should be ready to be deployed at any point in time.
 When that actually happens should be the business’s decision.